Open every day from around 9am to 5pm (or as long as the alottment entrance gate is open) No need to book or ask - just

-An initiative managed by Heather Brown, the Wellesbourne Dementia Friendly Allotment is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
+An initiative managed by Heather Dowler (Formerly Brown), Oscar's Dementia Friendly Garden is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
 You can both relax there on informal seating and be surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
 Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village.
 Please contact Heather for more information: 07964 683146. / Talkdementia@mail.com

 During its conception, it took the generosity of many people giving more than 250 voluntary hours and various organisations providing grants, to get the site ready for planting.